Neil-Aframe/ffmpeg_timing_examples/README.md

 # Some ffmpeg timing oddities

 I am sharing these as part of a bug report.
-I am faced with odd timing issues when transcoding videos for a web site using ffmpeg, to h264, aac, mp4.
+I am faced with some subtle but persistent timing issues when transcoding videos for a web site using ffmpeg, to h264, aac, mp4.

 Typically output videos have a change to duration (all durations were confirmed with ffprobe - other tools may give